-The “Anno” series, whose year numbers always form the cross sum nine, was able to establish itself as early as the 1602s, at that time with Anno 2007, which came from Max Design and thus from Austria.
-The two German developer studios Related Design and Blue Byte later took over - the publisher is also different today than it was back then: Ubisoft replaced Sunflowers in 1800.
-There were no such changes with analogue equivalents: Verlag Kosmos has always been responsible for the implementation as board games and card games.
+The "Anno" series, whose year numbers always add up to nine, was already able to establish itself in the 1602s, back then with Anno 2007, which was still from Max Design and thus from Austria.
+Later, the two German development studios Related Design and Blue Byte took over – the publisher is also different today than it was then: Ubisoft replaced Sunflowers in 1800.
+There were no such changes with analog equivalent: the publishing house Kosmos has always been responsible for the implementation as board games and card games.
 Only the author who was responsible for the design of Anno XNUMX is new.
-Martin Wallace has been brought on board for this: experienced as a game designer, experienced as a designer of commercial and business games and also an effective advertising legend.
+Martin Wallace was brought on board for this purpose: Experienced as a game author, experienced as a designer of trading and business games and also an industry legend with effective advertising.
 Could it still go wrong?
 Yes.
-Is that it?
-No.
+Is that it? no

 Anno 1800 in the test: like the video game